King Kong in popular culture: 1980s to the present

 In the 25th Anniversary Super Sentai series Hyakujuu Sentai GaoRanger (2001), one of the living Power Animal mecha is a large green gorilla called Gao Gorilla, which stands over 100 ft. tall and is regularly seen in the series against the GaoRanger's enemy, the kaiju Orgu.
-The toy repaint of Gao Gorilla is featured prominently in the GaoRanger theatrical film in the same year, "Hyakujuu Sentai GaoRanger- The Movie: Fire Mountain Howls", and is called Gao Kong.
-The primarily-red colored Gao Kong makes his debut from out of the crater of an erupting volcano, and forms the torso & head of the Hyakujuu Gattai Gao Knight giant robot combination.
+The toy repaint of Gao Gorilla is featured prominently in the GaoRanger theatrical film in the same year "Hyakujuu Sentai GaoRanger- The Movie: Fire Mountain Howls" and is called Gao Kong.
+The primarily-red colored Gao Kong makes his debut from out of the crater of an erupting volcano and forms the torso & head of the Hyakujuu Gattai Gao Knight giant robot combination.
 Both Gao Kong and Gao Knight are only seen in the movie, but are not mentioned or seen in the TV series.

-In Tensou Sentai Goseiger (2010), Kinggon of the Bigfoot, the military leader of the Yuumajuu was named after King Kong.
+In Tensou Sentai Goseiger (2010), Kinggon of the Bigfoot, the military leader of the Yuumajuu, was named after King Kong.

 In the anime-manga series Toriko, the protagonist is a gourmet hunter whose job is to travel around the world to hunt the most delicious animals and creatures.
 One of the first animals Toriko faces is a group of giant four-armed gorillas named Trollkongs that are led by an elder and even larger one named Silverblack Trollkong.
 The name of these creatures and the idea of a giant ape are based on King Kong's concept.

-In the Script's song "Hall of Fame", it mentions King Kong (you can be King Kong banging on his chest).
+In the Script's song "Hall of Fame", it mentions King Kong.

-In an episode of Pac-Man and the Ghostly Adventures "Jurassic Pac", it was shown in a parody where Pac-Man (in the style of King Kong) was seen carrying Cylindria up to a building (similar to the Empire State Building).
+In an episode of Pac-Man and the Ghostly Adventures titled "Jurassic Pac", it was shown in a parody where Pac-Man (in the style of King Kong) was seen carrying Cylindria up to a building (similar to the Empire State Building).

-In The Fairly OddParents from the episode "The Good Old Days", that King Kong was arrested by Carl Denham and others.
-In another episode, King Kong dealt that banana is for Remy Buxeplenty's get from a scavenger hunt.